chat-sdk/chat-sdk-ios/README.md

 Adding via symlink allows you to have one copy of the Firebase adapter source code which can be referenced by multiple Xcode projects.
 The idea is to create a symbolic link inside your Xcode project to the folder containing the source code which is outside of the project.
 This way you can reference the same code with multiple projects.

-To setup the symlinks you need to locate the [**setup_links.sh**](https://github.com/chat-sdk/chat-sdk-ios/blob/master/Xcode/ChatSDK%20Demo/setup_links.sh) script.
+To setup the [symlinks](https://kb.iu.edu/d/abbe) you need to find the [**setup_links.sh**](https://github.com/chat-sdk/chat-sdk-ios/blob/master/Xcode/ChatSDK%20Demo/setup_links.sh) script.
 This should be added to your Xcode project where you want to setup the symlinks (see [Project Structure](https://github.com/chat-sdk/chat-sdk-ios#project-structure)).
-Run the script using `sh setup_links.sh`.
-Enter the relative path to the ChatSDKFirebaseAdapter folder.
+Run the script by opening the folder in the terminal and running `sh setup_links.sh`.
+Enter the path to the ChatSDKFirebase folder (you can also find the `chat-sdk-ios` folder in Finder and drag and drop it into the terminal).
 If you use the default project structure, you can just leave this blank (the default path is `../../`).
 Then open Xcode and add the symlink folders using the normal process.

 ## Troubleshooting Cocoapods